duyet/clickhouse-monitoring/README.md

 1. Clone the repository
 2. Install dependencies with `npm install` or `yarn install`
+3. Create a `.env.local` file by copying the `.env.example` file and filling in the required environment variables:
+    - `CLICKHOUSE_HOST`: ClickHouse host, for example http://localhost:8123
+    - `CLICKHOUSE_USER`: ClickHouse user with permission to query the `system` database.
+    - `CLICKHOUSE_PASSWORD`: ClickHouse password for the specified user.
-3. Run the development server with `npm run dev` or `yarn dev`
+4. Run the development server with `npm run dev` or `yarn dev`

-Open [http://localhost:3000](http://localhost:3000) in your browser to see the dashboard.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the dashboard.

 ## Deployment